fmesena/Matroid_Intersection/README.md

 ## Information about this project

 This repository contains implementations of some algorithms to solve the matroid intersection problem based on finding augmenting paths on the exchange graph.
-Currently you can find implementations of:
+Currently, you can find implementations of:

 * Lawler, Eugene L. "Matroid intersection algorithms."
 Mathematical programming 9.1 (1975): 31-56.
 * Aigner, Martin, and Thomas A. Dowling.
 "Matching theory for combinatorial geometries."
 Transactions of the American Mathematical Society 158.1 (1971): 231-245.